cloudmailin/docs.cloudmailin.com/content/http_post_formats/multipart_normalized.md

 ---
-title: Multipart Form Data Hash Format
+title: Normalised Multipart Form Data Hash Format
 ---

-# Multipart/form-data Hash Email Message Format
+# Multipart/form-data Normalised Hash Email Message Format

 The JSON and multipart formats are incredibly similar.
 It's only the transport method that differs.
 The format consists of four main elements, `envelope`, `headers`, `body` and `attachments`.
 The `body` consists of two parameters `plain` and `html`.

+The normalised version just makes some small adjustments for consistency, for example, within the normalised version the headers are all lowercase with underscores and attachments are sent as an array.

 | parameter     | details                 | description                                                                   |
 |---------------|-------------------------|-------------------------------------------------------------------------------|